The legality of Levying Income Tax on Illegal Amounts Received by a Taxpayer - Personal Reflection

-Income tax is essentially a tax levied on a person’s income from various sources.
-It is a direct tax in the sense that it is demanded from the very persons who, it is intended or desired, should pay it.
-Hence, every person either a natural person or a corporate entity should have to pay income tax on the respective income they derived.
-Nevertheless, Income-driven by a taxpayer may not always be holy.
+Income tax is a tax levied on a person’s income from various sources.
+It is a direct tax in that it is demanded from the very persons who, intended or desired, should pay it.
+Hence, every person, either a natural person or a corporate entity, should have to pay income tax on the respective income they derived.
+Nevertheless, income driven by a taxpayer may not always be holy.
 Some incomes earned illegally can be mixed with the lawfully acquired income of the taxpayer.
 For instance, a shop selling contraband products with lawful once, a hotel collecting payment from prostitutes… etc. At the end of the day, if not understated, such incomes will be reported to tax authorities.

 There are two scenarios here, the activity, not only being illegal, can’t be reported to authorities (selling marijuana), and the activity is illegal but it can be reported (contrabanded edible oil, pasta…).
 However, it remains blurred whether the legality or illegality of the income is an issue to worry about during the collection of tax.
 In pursuit of this, the central focus this piece wants to press on is the legality of the collection of income tax on illegally driven amounts.
 In doing so, the writer will try to unpack some important elements from the Income-tax proclamation No 979/2016.

 As the name itself indicates, the proclamation dedicates itself to the regulation of imposition of tax on INCOME.
 Income can be derived by either resident or non-resident taxpayers.
 Art 7 of the proclamation demarcates the playground or area of applicability of this particular legislation.
 The proviso set outs its applicability on an income-driven by a resident (the main components of a resident are discussed under Article 5 of the proclamation) and income-driven by a non-resident from an Ethiopian source (Non-resident is defined against a Resident).